dantubhavyasree/15-puzzle/README.md

 # 15 Puzzle

-A classic sliding tile puzzle built with pure HTML, CSS, and JavaScript — no frameworks, no dependencies.
-Just open `index.html` in a browser and play.
+A classic sliding tile puzzle built with HTML, CSS, and JavaScript

 ---